chicks-net/heroku-fueltank/README.md

 Heroku Fueltank
 ===============

 Heroku app to try [Mojolicious](http://mojolicio.us/) that takes fuel tank levels and guesses how long you will still have heat.

 It is easy to figure out the filled volume of a cylinder on its end, but it is not easy to do with a cylinder on its side as is typical with most fuel tanks:

 ![fueld tank](http://mangastart.com/blog/wp-content/uploads/cylinder2.jpg)

-Our fuel tank is 42" in diameter and 46" long, so a bit of googling and playing with a spreadsheet I had a conversion chart for inches of of depth from the bottom into gallons of fuel that should represent:
+Our fuel tank is 42" in diameter and 46" long, so after a bit of googling and playing with a spreadsheet I had a conversion chart for inches of depth from the bottom into gallons of fuel that should represent:

 | Height in Inches `column E` | Gallons `column F` | Gallons Formula `column F` |
 | ---------------: | ------: | :------ |